Ezequiel Tovar Player Props: Rockies vs. Phillies

 Ezequiel Tovar At The Plate

-- In 10 of 17 games this season, Tovar has picked up at least one hit, including one game with multiple hits.
+- Tovar has had a base hit in 10 of 18 games this season, and multiple hits once.

-- In 17 games played this season, he has not hit a home run.
+- In 18 games played this year, he has not gone deep.

 - Tovar has had an RBI in four games this season.

-- He has scored in six of 17 games so far this year.
+- He has scored in six of 18 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.